jjbeto/jjbeto.github.io/content/home/hero.pt.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Resources and Notes"
-translationKey = "hero"
+title = "Recursos e Anotaçōes" translationKey = "hero"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.